MSc Architecture

 Architecture at KTH

 The programme consists of studio-based teaching, orientation courses, seminar courses and a final independent degree project.
-Through the different stages of the programme, you will complete six studio projects, each providing an opportunity to apply and develop skills in varied areas of the learning process.
+Through the different stages of the programme, you will complete six studio projects (two per semester), each providing an opportunity to apply and develop skills in varied areas of the learning process.
 The annual selection procedure allows you to list your preferences for the studios on offer.
-Most of the ten studios offered have places for about 25–30 students.
+Most of the approximately ten studios offered have places for about 25–30 students.
 Studio projects can include both individual work and teamwork.

 The final semester degree project is an assignment that the student conducts independently.
-You will formulate a thesis booklet and develop a project addressing issues developed and discussed with architectural tools and terms.
-Through the project, you are given the opportunity to show that they have obtained the academic and professional skills of an architect.
-You will present your degree project on the public examination days where an external jury assesses it.
+You will formulate a thesis question, prepare a pre-project in a thesis booklet and develop your degree project addressing issues with architectural tools and terms.
+During the degree project, you are given the opportunity to show that you have obtained the academic and professional skills of an architect.
+You will present your degree project on the public examination days, during which an external jury will assess it.

 This master's programme corresponds with the advanced level of the five-year degree programme in Architecture (300 ECTS credits) .
-The programme is structured to ensure individual progression and deepening of knowledge, competence and judgement within architecture and related knowledge areas.
+The programme is structured to ensure individual progression and deepening of knowledge, competence and judgment within architecture and related knowledge areas.
+The master’s programme leads to a professional degree enabling you to work as an architect in Sweden.
+The architect title is legally protected in many countries and the requirements to register as an architect differ.
+If you have made plans to work as an architect in a specific country after graduation, we advise you to check with the national regulator in that country to make sure a Swedish master’s degree is approved.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).